Dua Lipa: 2013–2018: Career beginnings and Dua Lipa

-2019–present: Future Nostalgia
+2019–2022: Future Nostalgia

 In January 2019, Lipa released the single "Swan Song" as part of the soundtrack to the 2019 film Alita: Battle Angel.
 That same month, Lipa stated that she spent the preceding year in the writing process for her second studio album.
 Lipa commented that the album's sound would be a "nostalgic" pop record that "feels like a dancercise class".
 In August 2019, Lipa partnered with brand Yves Saint Laurent to endorse their fragrance Libre.

 Following the release of its lead single "Don't Start Now", Lipa's second album, Future Nostalgia, and its accompanying tour were announced in December 2019.
 "Don't Start Now" peaked at number two on both the UK Singles Chart and the US Billboard Hot 100.
-It also peaked at number one on the US Billboard Mainstream Top 40 chart.
+On the former, it earned the longest top 10 stay for a British female artist and the longest top 10 stay without reaching the summit in that chart's history.
+The song also peaked at number one on the UK Big Top 40 and the US Billboard Mainstream Top 40 chart.
 Lipa's second single leading up to the release of the album was "Physical".
 It was released on 30 January 2020 and the song's music video was released a day later.
 "Physical" debuted at number 60 on the US Billboard Hot 100.
 Future Nostalgia was released on 27 March to widespread critical acclaim, following the release of the record's third single "Break My Heart" on 25 March.
 The album debuted at number two on the Official UK Albums Chart, 5550 copies behind 5 Seconds of Summer's Calm.
 Future Nostalgia peaked at number one on the Official UK Albums Chart the following week in April 2020, while four of the album's singles entered the top ten of the Official Singles Chart.
-The album holds the record for having the lowest one-week sales while at the top of the chart in the modern era; when it was number one—the week beginning 15 May 2020—the album accumulated a mere 7,317 sales.
+The album holds the record for having the lowest one-week sales while at the top of the chart in the 21st century; when it was number one—the week beginning 15 May 2020—the album had only 7,317 sales.
 At the time of the album's release, Lipa became the first British female artist since Vera Lynn to have three top-ten singles in a single calendar year, with Lynn having three in 1952.
 Lipa eventually overrode this record with the single "Levitating", which also peaked within the top ten on the Billboard Hot 100 chart, becoming her third top-ten in the US overall.
 Lipa's music video for "Physical" was nominated for Best Art Director at the Berlin Music Video Awards in 2020.
 The art director of the music video is Anna Colomer Nogué.